lynchdean/Open-Freelance-Hub/technical_manual/technical_manual.md

 The application that was developed achieves the minimum viable product that was outlined as part of the functional specification.
 Registered users have the ability to post jobs, browse both all jobs and all open jobs, apply to relevant jobs as a worker, and search for jobs based on job title and description.

-Time was spent in an attempt to develop a chat functionality using the Whisper protocol, in hindsight this time was wasted as we discovered that the whisper protocol is still heavily in development and severely lacking documentation, and therefore it would not be possible to integrate a chat functionality in time.
+Time was spent in an attempt to develop a chat functionality using the Whisper protocol, in hindsight this time was wasted as we discovered that the Whisper protocol is still heavily in development and severely lacking documentation, and therefore it would not be possible to integrate a chat functionality in time.

 ### 2. System Architecture

 ![System Architecture](images/systemArchitecture.png)

-The Ðapp web browser or ethereum enabled browser is a browser capable of interacting with the ethereum blockchain through web3js.
+The Ðapp web browser or Ethereum enabled browser is a browser capable of interacting with the Ethereum blockchain through web3js.
 Development took place primarily on Chrome with the MetaMask extension.
-The Mist browser is also another option to interact with the ethereum blockchain.
+The Mist browser is also another option to interact with the Ethereum blockchain.

 The front end of the application is written in HTML, CSS, & JavaScript, using Bootstrap and AngularJS.
-The content for the front-end is populated using web3js, a JavaScript library specifically used for interacting with smart contracts stored on the ethereum blockchain.
-Ideally in a fully decentralised application you would not use a web server, you would use a service called 'swarm' which can provide the front end via a peer-to-peer network.
+The content for the front-end is populated using web3js, a JavaScript library specifically used for interacting with smart contracts stored on the Ethereum blockchain.
+Ideally in a fully decentralised application, you would not use a web server; you would use a service called 'swarm' which can provide the front end via a peer-to-peer network.
 This was not used for this application as 'swarm' is still too early in development.

-The smart contracts contained on the ethereum blockchain are where the data for the application is stored.
+The smart contracts contained on the Ethereum blockchain are where the data for the application is stored.
 Written in Solidity, they perform the transactions necessary for completing a piece of work and store the relevant data for our users and their jobs.

 ### 3. High Level Design